ChrisUustal/smartwatch/README.md

 No, don't assume I will.
 I might update it in the future, and if so, cool!
 But I also might not, so don't hold your breath.
 #### Can you use this?
-Of course, everything is open source and you're free to use it for your own personal projects.
-If you use it to start a company or sell a product or something, cool--give me a shoutout and shoot me a message so I can see what cool stuff you're making.
+Of course, everything is open source and you're free to use it for your own personal non-commercial projects.
+If you want to use it to start a company or sell a product or something, shoot me a message and I'm sure we can work something out.